-The merits of Mr C's complaint
+The merits of Mr D's complaint

 I've considered all the available evidence and arguments to decide what's fair and reasonable in the circumstances of this complaint.
-Having done so, my provisional decision is to uphold Mr C's complaint.
+Having done so, my provisional decision is to uphold Mr D's complaint.

-It looks like the transfers to the Orbis SIPP were initiated by introducers who sourced potential clients and did much of the work in terms of getting clients into a position to transfer.
+It looks like the transfers to the Orbis SIPP were initiated by an introducer who sourced potential clients and did much of the work in terms of getting clients into a position to transfer.
 And then in order to progress the transfer, GMTC required the involvement of an advisory firm.
 Wellington Court fulfilled that role.
 But there's a lack of paperwork to show what, if anything, Wellington Court did in return for its advice fee.
 I don't know if this was due to an oversight on its part - that is, it didn't fully understand what it should have done given the regulations in place at the time - or whether it knew its actions were negligent.
 Either way, it seems Wellington Court's involvement was little more than "window dressing", providing a veneer of advice to satisfy GMTC in return for a 1% fee on a large number of transfers.

-The above means there isn't any detailed documentary evidence to show what Mr C's financial needs and circumstances were at the time.
-Nevertheless, I'm satisfied the transaction wasn't suitable for Mr C. I say this because the investments were non-mainstream, high risk, and unregulated investments.
-Mr C doesn't appear to have had the degree of investment knowledge or risk appetite such an investment would have required.
+The above means there isn't any detailed documentary evidence to show what Mr D's financial needs and circumstances were at the time.
+Mr D has told us he is a low risk investor.
+Nevertheless, I'm satisfied the transaction wasn't suitable for Mr D. I say this because the investments were non-mainstream, high risk, and unregulated investments.
+Mr D doesn't appear to have had the degree of investment knowledge or risk appetite such an investment would have required.
 And it also looks like he allocated most of his pension savings to just these investments which strikes me as being an unsuitable strategy even for the most knowledgeable and least risk averse investors.
-It's also not apparent to me from the available evidence why Mr C would have needed to transfer his pension into a SIPP, especially given the costs involved in doing so.
+It's also not apparent to me from the available evidence why Mr D would have needed to transfer his pension into a SIPP, especially given the costs involved in doing so.
+And one of Mr D's pension transferred was a Section 32 which held valuable guarantees which will have been lost on transfer.
 All things considered, therefore, I don't think the transfer was suitable.